Sonic Runners: Reception

 When Sonic Runners was announced, Nintendo Life uttered disapproval that it would not be released on Wii U. Destructoid opined that while "it's tough to imagine Sonic fans getting too excited about Runners", its future augured well after the critical panning of Sonic Boom: Rise of Lyric and Sonic Boom: Shattered Crystal.
 Reviewing the soft launched version, Hardcore Gamer believed it was the best Sonic game in years.
 Although critical of the game's excessive amount of pop-up ads, they felt it was focused, exhilarating, and corrected many problems present in prior games, and described it as "everything Sonic should be".
 TouchArcade praised its gameplay and presentation, but criticized its online functions and wrote they "could easily see it going off the rails".

 The final version received "mixed or average reviews", according to the review aggregator Metacritic.
 Generally, reviewers believed the core gameplay was enjoyable.
 TouchArcade considered it better than Sonic Dash and praised its fan service and content.
-Destructoid and Jim Sterling felt the game was well-designed; Destructoid said it had depth and succeeded as both a platformer and a Sonic game, and Sterling wrote that in terms of gameplay it was better than most endless runners.
+Destructoid and James Stephanie Sterling felt the game was well-designed; Destructoid said it had depth and succeeded as both a platformer and a Sonic game, and Sterling wrote that in terms of gameplay it was better than most endless runners.
 However, the game's amount of ads and pay to play elements were extensively criticized.
 Sterling believed they were intrusive and made the game over-complex, and Destructoid said they were "unreasonable" and "exhausting".
 TouchArcade wrote that "any free-to-play monetization gimmick you can think of it, Sonic Runners has it."
 Technical problems, such as crashes and lengthy load times, were also criticized.

 Although it was downloaded over five million times, Sonic Runners was a commercial failure.
 A presentation highlighting Sega's strongest performing games designated Sonic Runners a "stalling title" because it only made between ¥30—50 million a month.
 Nintendo Life wrote its failure was proof that the recognizability of a brand does not guarantee success.
 They also wrote the failure could be a cautionary tale for companies like Nintendo to not mask a game's problems by using a recognizable brand.